ershadul1/finance-tracker/README.md

 ### Steps to follow
-1. Clone the repository to your local machine using `git clone git@github.com:ershadul1/finance-tracker.git`
+1. Clone the repository to your local machine using `git clone https://github.com/ershadul1/finance-tracker.git`
 1. On your local machine, navigate to the finance-tracker folder using `cd finance-tracker` in your terminal
-1. Install all the gems for the project by running `bundle` in your terminal
+1. Install all the gems for the project by running `bundle install` in your terminal
 1. Create the database using this command
 `bin/rake db:create`
 1. Migrate the database using this command